cogentcore/lab/docs/content/gosl.md

-# gosl: Go as a shader language

-`gosl` implements _Go as a shader language_ for GPU compute shaders (using [WebGPU](https://www.w3.org/TR/webgpu/)), **enabling standard Go code to run on the GPU**.
++++
+Categories = ["Gosl"]
++++

+**Gosl** allows you to write Go programs that run on [[GPU]] hardware, by transpiling Go into the WGSL shader language used by [WebGPU](https://www.w3.org/TR/webgpu/), thereby establishing the _Go shader language_.

-`gosl` converts Go code to WGSL which can then be loaded directly into a WebGPU compute shader, using the [core gpu](https://github.com/cogentcore/core/tree/main/gpu) compute shader system.
-It operates within the overall [Goal](../goal/README.md) framework of an augmented version of the Go language.
-See the [GPU](../GPU.md) documentation for an overview of issues in GPU computation.
+Gosl uses the [core gpu](https://github.com/cogentcore/core/tree/main/gpu) compute shader system, and operates within the overall [[Goal]] framework of an augmented version of the Go language.

-The relevant regions of Go code to be run on the GPU are tagged using the `//gosl:start` and `//gosl:end` comment directives, and this code must only use basic expressions and concrete types that will compile correctly in a GPU shader (see [Restrictions](#restrictions) below).
+The relevant regions of Go code to be run on the GPU are tagged using the `//gosl:start` and `//gosl:end` comment directives, and this code must only use basic expressions and concrete types that will compile correctly in a GPU shader (see [[#Restrictions]] below).
 Method functions and pass-by-reference pointer arguments to `struct` types are supported and incur no additional compute cost due to inlining (see notes below for more detail).

-See [examples/basic](examples/basic) and [rand](examples/rand) for complete working examples.
+See [[doc:examples/basic]] and [[doc:examples/rand]] for complete working examples.

-Typically, `gosl` is called from a go generate command, e.g., by including this comment directive:
+Typically, `gosl` is called from a `go generate` command, e.g., by including this comment directive:

 ```
 //go:generate gosl